 Planned land uses in the San Francisco to South San Francisco Subsection in the City and County of San Francisco include the recently adopted Central South of Market (SoMa) Plan, which would allow an additional 8,800 housing units in the existing high-density urban environment around the 4th and King Street Station (City and County of San Francisco 2018).
-This increased density would be complemented by transportation improvements, such as the Central Subway Project (anticipated completion of construction in 2020 and start of revenue service in 2021), which will extend the San Francisco Municipal Railway (MUNI) Metro T Third Line through SoMa, Union Square, and Chinatown.
+This increased density would be complemented by transportation improvements, such as the Central Subway Project (anticipated start of revenue service in 2022), which will extend the San Francisco Municipal Railway (MUNI) Metro T Third Line through SoMa, Union Square, and Chinatown.
 The Schlage Lock project currently under construction in Visitacion Valley will develop 1,679 residential units and 46,700 square feet of retail on a site near the existing Bayshore Caltrain Station.
-In November 2018, the City of Brisbane and the city's voters approved a General Plan Amendment that allows up to 2,200 dwelling units, 6.5 million square feet of new commercial development, and up to 500,000 square feet of hotel development in the Brisbane Baylands area.18
+In November 2018, the City of Brisbane and the city's voters approved a General Plan Amendment that allows up to 2,200 dwelling units, 6.5 million square feet of new commercial development, and up to 500,000 square feet of hotel development in the Brisbane Baylands area.21

 In the San Bruno to San Mateo Subsection, the City of Millbrae has adopted zoning and specific plans that affect and shape development in the Millbrae Station vicinity.
 The Millbrae Station Area Specific Plan proposes higher-density mixed-use residential and commercial uses in the areas closest to the Millbrae Station, including at the location of the current BART parking lots, to take advantage of station proximity and connect the station to adjacent neighborhoods and the downtown area.
-Development applications have been submitted for two projects on these sites-the Millbrae Serra Station Project and the Gateway at Millbrae Station.
+Development applications have been approved for two projects on these sites-the Millbrae Serra Station Project and the Gateway at Millbrae Station.
 The Millbrae Serra Station Project would be a 3.53-acre mixed-use TOD combining residential, office, retail, and public parking uses west of the Millbrae Station along Serra Avenue and El Camino Real.
-The project would include 444 multifamily residential units, 290,100 square feet of office, and 13,200 square feet of retail in three buildings.
-The Gateway at Millbrae Station would be on an 11-acre BART-owned site immediately east of the Millbrae Station, and would include office, retail, market-rate and affordable multifamily residential apartments, and hotel uses.
-The project would consist of 400 residential units, 151,583 square feet of office, 44,123 square feet of retail, and a 164-room hotel.
+The project would include 488 multifamily residential units, 290,100 square feet of office, and 13,200 square feet of retail in three buildings.
+The Gateway at Millbrae Station will be on an 11-acre BART-owned site immediately east of the Millbrae Station, and will include office, retail, market-rate and affordable multifamily residential apartments, and hotel uses.
+The project will consist of 400 residential units, 151,583 square feet of office, 44,123 square feet of retail, and a 164-room hotel.

 Planned land uses in the San Mateo to Palo Alto Subsection include mixed-use development, office space, commercial and retail development, and residential buildings.
 In San Mateo, development near the Hillsdale and Hayward Park Caltrain Stations is guided by the San Mateo Rail Corridor Transit Oriented Development Plan and the Hillsdale Station Area Plan.
-Mixed-use development, commercial development projects, and a 96-room hotel are under construction in Belmont, while the 6.26-acre mixed-use San Carlos Transit Village and associated San Carlos Multi-Modal Transit Center Project are under construction near the San Carlos Station.
-Planned development projects in Redwood City, Menlo Park, and Palo Alto consist of mixed-use development, senior housing, residential, office, commercial, and hotel uses; many of these planned projects are along El Camino Real.
+Mixed-use development, commercial development projects, and a 96-room hotel are under construction in Belmont, while the 6.26-acre mixed-use San Carlos Transit Village and associated San Carlos

-18 A revised Specific Plan is under preparation to reflect the approved General Plan Amendment.
-As a decision on a Specific Plan is still pending, it has not been included in the analysis under the No Project Alternative in this Draft EIR/EIS.
+21 A revised Specific Plan is under preparation to reflect the approved General Plan Amendment.
+As a decision on a Specific Plan is still pending and it has not yet been approved, it has not been included in the analysis under the No Project Alternative in this Final EIR/EIS.